JGE seeks a new Editor-in-Chief

 - Writing or soliciting an editorial for each issue

-- Designing or selecting an image for the cover of each issue and working with the author(s) to secure permission
+- Designing or selecting an image for the cover of each issue and working with the author(s) to secure permission to use the image

-- Leading the editorial team
+- Leading the editorial team, including

 - Recruiting and appointing editors and associate editors